Nanasaki-Ai/Bangkok-Intersection/README.md

 *group_id* uniquely identifies the vehicle within the annotated area, distinguishing it from other vehicles.
 Note that if a vehicle violates the rules at two separate crosswalks, there will be four corresponding JSON files, each associated with two different group_ids.

+Convert spatiotemporal annotations in json format to txt text.
+Run:

+`python json_to_txt.py`

+For a certain violation of a certain vehicle, the format of the txt file is:

+        -group_id
+        -How many times (all 2)
+        -1 / Number of frames entering the zebra crossing area / (all 0) / Bounding box when entering the zebra crossing -2 / Number of frames leaving the zebra crossing area / (all 0) / Bounding box when leaving the zebra crossing

 ### Evaluation Criteria

 To evaluate the model's generalization and robustness, we designed two distinct cross-validation benchmarks: *cross-video* and *cross-scene*.